Hacking-Notes/RedTeam/README.md

 ## Get the same Obsidian Setup

-If you're looking to replicate the sleek and stylish obsidian setup, you're in luck!
-You can easily achieve the same look by downloading it from the link provided below.
+If you aspire to recreate the elegant and fashionable obsidian setup, you're in for a treat!
+Achieving the same aesthetic is a breeze with the download link provided below, which includes all the obsidian plugins I utilize with my notes.

-Link: <a href="https://drive.google.com/drive/folders/1mli7lFvswrRcxEfdtmqdogFjSSSwDWkq?usp=sharing">Google Drive</a>
+Link: <a href="https://drive.proton.me/urls/YJEN1DX2NC#mXrYphpHWyRn">Google Drive</a>

 ---